If Tenants Have Wrecked Your Property and You’re an Exhausted Landlord, You Can Sell Fast

 If the thought of navigating your way through the legal process seems daunting, you may be asking yourself: Why repair the property at all?
 Why not skip the repairs, sell the property, and reinvest in a house that’s ready to be rented out.
 Of course, the traditional housing market may not look too fondly on properties in disrepair.
 Thankfully, there is another option.

 At Sell Your House Direct, we buy properties in every kind of condition you can imagine.
 If you want to sell, we’ll give you a fair offer within 24 hours of you getting in touch.
-If you accept, we’ll work to your timeline and complete on a day chosen by you.
+If you accept, we’ll work to your timeline and complete it on a day chosen by you.
 When that day arrives, you simply hand over the keys to the property and we’ll transfer the cash into your bank account so you can go and purchase a new property the next day.
 If you wish to sell your property fast, you can find out more about our process here, or go ahead and pick up the phone to get the ball rolling.